-A: The Winter Antiques Show, created by the charity in 1955, is owned and produced by East Side House and provides over 30% of its philanthropic budget.
-The Show is the only major one in New York from which all net proceeds–ticket sales, catalogue revenues and corporate sponsorships–benefit a charity.
+A: The Winter Antiques Show, created by the charity in 1955, is owned and produced by East Side House and provides a significant portion of its philanthropic budget.
+The Show is the only major art fair in New York from which all net proceeds–ticket sales, catalogue revenues and corporate sponsorships–benefit a charity.
 Visit eastsidehouse.org to learn more.

 Q: What is East Side House Settlement?